nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 ```
 ![Plots]({{ site.baseurl }}/images/2018-10-7-Tennis-Visualization/13_retirements_evolution.png "Retirements by surface type"){: .center-image }

-Is is just that we have more retirements because there are more matches played in that torunament or surface?
+Is is just that we have more retirements because there are more matches played in that particular torunament or surface?
 What if we consider the ratio of retirements over matches played?

 ```python
 ret_df_f = ret_df.groupby(['tourney_year','surface'], as_index=False).agg('count')[['tourney_year','surface','tourney_id']]